 You should have chose a configuration and obtained Azure networking information from your administrator.
 For details, see Planning your Cloud Volumes ONTAP configuration.

 On the Working Environments page, click Create Cloud Volumes ONTAP and follow the prompts.

-Details and Credentials: Optionally change the Azure account or subscription, specify a cluster name and resource group name, add tags if needed, and then specify credentials.
+Details and Credentials: Optionally change the Azure credentials and subscription, specify a cluster name and resource group name, add tags if needed, and then specify credentials.

 The following table describes fields for which you might need guidance:

 Working Environment Name

 Cloud Manager uses the working environment name to name both the Cloud Volumes ONTAP system and the Azure virtual machine.
 It also uses the name as the prefix for the predefined security group, if you select that option.

 Resource Group Name

 If you uncheck Use Default, you can enter the name of a new resource group.
 If you want to use an existing resource group, then you must use the API.

 Tags are metadata for your Azure resources.
 Cloud Manager adds the tags to the Cloud Volumes ONTAP system and each Azure resource associated with the system.

 These are the credentials for the Cloud Volumes ONTAP cluster admin account.
 You can use these credentials to connect to Cloud Volumes ONTAP through OnCommand System Manager or its CLI.

 Location & Connectivity: Select a location and security group and select the checkbox to confirm network connectivity between Cloud Manager and the target location.

 To understand how licenses work, see Licensing.

 Preconfigured Packages: Shelect one of the packages to quickly deploy a Cloud Volumes ONTAP system, or click Create my own configuration.

 If you choose one of the packages, you only need to specify a volume and then review and approve the configuration.

 Licensing: Change the Cloud Volumes ONTAP version as needed, select a license, and select a virtual machine type.

 If your needs change after you launch the system, you can modify the license or virtual machine type later.